Maria Anna Mozart: Marriage and move to St. Gilgen

-Marianne's son
+Maria Anna's son

-An unusual episode in Marianne's life occurred when she gave birth (27 July 1785) to her first child, a son who was named Leopold after his grandfather.
+An unusual episode in Marianne's life occurred when she gave birth on 27 July 1785 to her first child, a son who was named Leopold after his grandfather.
 She had traveled from her home in St. Gilgen to Salzburg for the birth.
 When she returned to St. Gilgen, she left her infant in the care of her father and his servants.
 The elder Leopold stated (by a letter that preceded Marianne back to St. Gilgen) that he would prefer to raise the child for the first few months himself.
 In 1786, he extended the arrangement to an indefinite term.
 There is no record of Marianne's response to this arrangement.
 Leopold continued to care for his grandson, taking delight in his progress (toilet training, speech, and so on), and commencing with the very beginnings of musical training.
 Marianne saw her son on occasional visits, but in general, was not involved in his care.
 The arrangement continued until the death of her father in 1787.

 Biographers differ on the reasons for this arrangement.
 Little Leopold was ill in his infancy, and perhaps needed to be kept in Salzburg for this reason, but the arrangement for his care was actually made before he fell ill.
 Other possibilities attribute the arrangement to Marianne's (putatively) delicate health or her obligation to take care of her stepchildren.
 Biographer Maynard Solomon attributes the arrangement to Leopold's wish to revive his skills in training a musical genius, as he had done with Marianne's brother.
 He also suggests that giving up her son was indicative of her total subordination to her father's wishes.
 Halliwell suggests instead that Leopold was being supportive of his daughter, in that the presence of unruly stepchildren made the Berchtold household an unsuitable environment for raising the child.